ERC-BPGC/erc-bpgc.github.io/outreach.md

        <button class="accordion" >CTE Courses<i class="accordion-dropdown fa fa-caret-down" style="float:right; line-height:5px;"></i></button>
              <div class="panel">
          <p><ul>
+         <li><h3>Introduction to Robotics<a href="https://bpgc-cte.org/course/5ffc778800062370245ad277" target="blank"><i class="fa fa-link" aria-hidden="true" style="font-size:16px; padding-left:6px;" ></i></a></h3></li>
+         <h5>Jan 2021 - May 2021</h5>
+         The course is aimed at giving a kickstart to everyone who are interested in the field Robotics.
+The course will help you to get an idea about different aspects of robotics and also the new advancements in it.
+         Topics covered include Arduino , PCB and ICs, Kinematics, Control Theory, Matlab & Simulink, Introduction to ROS amongst other things.<hr>
          <li><h3>Robotics: Control and Automation <a href="https://github.com/ERC-BPGC/cte-archive/tree/master/Sem2_19-20" target="blank"><i class="fa fa-link" aria-hidden="true" style="font-size:16px; padding-left:6px;" ></i></a></h3></li>
          <h5>Jan 2020 - May 2020</h5>
          This course provides detial insight into automation and control aspects involved in Robotics.The content of the course includes